 Each lineup has different pros and cons that align more closely with their specific usages, and they come at several price points, so you can better easily find a printer that works for you.

 The best HP printer for photos is the HP ENVY Photo 7855.
 This all-in-one inkjet model has excellent color accuracy and photo printing quality.
-Colors look vibrant and rich, and there's only a small amount of banding in greens and blues.
+Colors look vibrant, and there's only a small amount of banding in greens and blues.
 Also, it has a decently low cost-per-print for photos and color prints.
 The scanner is fully equipped with a high-resolution flatbed and an automatic document feeder to process multi-page documents, so it should satisfy most of your household needs.
 The printer offers an incredible range of wired and wireless connectivity options, including Wi-Fi, Bluetooth, Ethernet, and USB.
 It also supports Apple AirPrint, Mopria Print Service, and printing off a USB thumb drive or SD card.
 It's also compatible with the decent HP Smart mobile app, from where you can print, scan, copy, check ink levels, and manage your ink subscription.

 While the OfficeJet Pro line is designed for offices, the HP OfficeJet Pro 9015e is the best HP printer for family use that we've tested.
 It's the replacement model of the discontinued HP OfficeJet Pro 9015, which is nearly identical, but it doesn't come with a six-month subscription to HP Instant Ink.
 It feels well-built and sturdy, and it provides easy access to paper jams and ink cartridges.
 It offers both wired and wireless connectivity options, and you can even print from your mobile device thanks to its support for Apple AirPrint and Mopria Print Service.
 It covers all of your scanning needs with its flatbed scanner for thick books and its automatic document feeder to process large, double-sided documents.
 Its excellently high page yield means you shouldn't need to replace the ink cartridges often, making it very cost-effective over time.
 Its color accuracy should be good enough for projects or printing photos, but it may not be good enough for tasks that require exact color reproduction.